 Pull lever 3 upwards.
 Check that the vehicle is immobilised.
-The warning light O on the instrument panel will ing a post, raised kerb or other street furniture) may result in damage to the vehicle (e.g.: deformation of an axle).
+The warning light O on the instrument panel will come on.

+An impact to the underside of the vehicle while manoeuvring (e.g.: striking a post, raised kerb or other street furniture) may result in damage to the vehicle (e.g.: deformation of an axle).